Purdue-CS193/homework-0-gradyw/index.md

-# Grady's First CS193 Homework
+# Grady Whelan's First CS193 Homework

 - I will learn useful tools that CS majors use at Purdue and in the industry.
 - I will get a chance to learn from students who have already gone through most of the CS program at Purdue.